devopswithvikash/Minikube/README.md

 3)A helm chart defining a deployment with a single container, that container should have the ability to connect to the redis server,\ ( ie: redis - Official Image | Docker Hub ).
-The deployment should remain up, allowing the user to “exec” into the container to run redis commands.?\
+The deployment should remain up, allowing the user to “exec” into the container to run redis commands.? \

 Ans.
-Created Helm chart with "Helm create my-redis-deployment" and modified the value of svc/deployment/values/Chart.yaml file \ To exec in container " Kubectl exec -it <pod-name> -- /bin/bash" \
+Created Helm chart with "Helm create my-redis-deployment" and modified the value of svc/deployment/values/Chart.yaml file .
+Placed the folder with name "my-redis-deployment"

 4) A script to deploy the above helm chart on the cluster \
 Ans.
 Script name under Script dir with 4.sh i.e Script/4.sh \